 • Miniature chocolate chips.
 The chocolate chips disperse throughout the cupcakes, adding pockets of melted chocolate to every bite — this is always taste testers’ favorite cupcake addition!
 If you don’t have miniature chocolate chips, coarsely chop a chocolate bar; we found large chocolate chips to be a bit overpowering.

-Image of the cupcakes batter being mixed together with chocolate chips; then added to the prepared cupcakes pan; and fresh out of the oven.
+Cupcake batter being mixed together with chocolate chips; then added to the prepared cupcakes pan; and fresh out of the oven.

-Chocolate frosting
+Chocolate Frosting

-The frosting is rich and indulgent — my all-time favorite chocolate frosting!
+The chocolate buttercream frosting is rich and indulgent — my all-time favorite chocolate frosting!
 The cocoa powder is what really sets this frosting apart.
 I recommend using Dutchprocess instead of natural or plain cocoa powder.
 Dutch process offers a more robust and intensely deep chocolate flavor.
 Regular cocoa powder will create a less-flavorful and slightly drier frosting.
 That said, if you don’t like a dark or intense chocolate flavor, you may prefer natural or unsweetened cocoa powder instead.

 I use (and highly recommend; it’s amazing!) this cocoa.
 You can find Hershey’s “Special Dark”® cocoa powder at most grocery stores and it’s a great easier-to-find choice.